Posted in Candidates

 This is so important we’ve written it three times.
 Go deep into the requirements for your chosen industry.
 Investigate thoroughly all the available job roles.
 Are there positions that you can apply for right now?
 Will this require further education?
 Where are you going to need to live?
 We might be biased, but the south west is a fertile seedbed of job opportunities and can offer graduates a great start for their careers.
-We’ve seriously enviable IT recruitment, a booming economy and, of course, the beautiful beaches and uniquely Devonian social life to consider.
+We’ve seriously enviable IT recruitment, great marketing jobs, a booming economy and, of course, the beautiful beaches and uniquely Devonian social life to consider.
 Plus, with a downturn in graduates sticking to the south west, there’s never been a better time to stand out.

 Show a potential employer your determination by offering some unpaid hours when you can spare the time.
 It demonstrates a keenness that’s attractive to many an employer, plus an admirable work ethic to boot.
 Volunteering needn’t be in the exact industry for which you’re seeking employment.